Previous Topic

 1. Whether a decision is fair or not depends on such factors as:

-• whether appropriate reasons are given for declining an application;
+5. whether appropriate reasons are given for declining an application (consistent with Section 27 of the Immigration Act 2009);

-2. How much fairness an immigration officer must bring to bear in deciding an application may depend on the consequences of the decision for the applicant.
+2. How much fairness an immigration officer must bring to bear in deciding an application depends on the circumstances of the application, and the consequences of the decision for the applicant.
+This may depend on factors such as:

 Example: A person who applies for a temporary visa for the first time has less to lose from having the application declined than, for example, a person who has been legally resident in New Zealand for a number of years and is applying for a permanent resident visa.